maxx1128/eleventy-personal-site/posts/2019-06-25-metaphorical-intro-functional-js.md

 ### Remember Reduce

 `reduce` is a prototype method I want to highlight since it's arguably the most powerful.
 On its own, it can recreate almost any other prototype method and can make more complex and powerful ones.
-Reduce is another blog post too, so once again [I refer you to my study notebook (or Google) to quickly learn more about `reduce`](/exocortex/javascript/ReduceFunction.html).
-Just remember these important facts:
+There's [great documentation on `reduce`]((https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)) out there, so for now just remember these important facts:

 1. Reduce is great for complex merging or manipulation of data, as long as you make sure another prototype method doesn't already do what you need.
 2. Everything about other prototype methods, such as chaining and passing in functions, applies to reduce.